nikola-bodrozic/cURL-Playground/README.md

 # cURL-Playground
-File webserver.php receive HTTP request from client.php and forms data.txt with parameters such as cookie, headers
+File webserver.php receives HTTP request from client.php and forms data.txt with parameters such as cookie, headers